xueerchen1990/xueerchen1990.github.io/_posts/2024-04-27-Beginner-Guide-llama3-mac-air.markdown

 2. Replace "Your prompt here" with the text you want the model to generate a response for.

 ## Applying the Templating Fix:
-1. A recent discovery has shown that applying a templating fix can significantly improve the model's responses.
+1. A recent discovery I made is that the default [example code of mlx-lm llama3 models doesn't have proper templating](https://huggingface.co/mlx-community/Meta-Llama-3-8B-Instruct-4bithttps://huggingface.co/mlx-community/Meta-Llama-3-8B-Instruct-4bit).
+By applying a templating fix can significantly improve the model's responses.
-2. Instead of directly passing the prompt to the `generate` function, we'll use the tokenizer's `apply_chat_template` method to format the input:
+2. Instead of directly passing the prompt to the `generate` function, I'll use the tokenizer's `apply_chat_template` method to format the input:
    ```python
    messages = [
        {"role": "system", "content": "You are a friendly chatbot."},